fdiniro/CCPDashButton/README.md

 -	PubSubClient
 -	Heltec ESP32 dev-Boards (if, like me, you’re using that specific kind of board)

-Once your IDE is ready you can load the file “CCPDashButton.ino” and customize the settings:
+Once your IDE is ready you can edit the file “CCPDashButton.h” to customize the settings:

 -	ssid: specify the SSID of the WiFi network you want your dash button to connect to
 -	password: provide the password of the above network